sonic-net/SONiC/doc/handle-ASIC-SDK-health-event/handle-ASIC-SDK-health-event.md

 `Suppressing ASIC/SDK health {severity} event is not supported on the platform`

+##### Configure maximum number of ASIC/SDK health events by severity

+Command `config asic-sdk-health-event max-event <severity> <max-events>` is introduced for a customer to configure the maximum number of ASIC/SDK health events to be stored in `STATE_DB.ASIC_SDK_HEALTH_EVENT_TABLE`.

+The severity can be one of `fatal`, `warning`, and `notice`.

+The max-events is a number, which represents the maximum number of events the customer wants to store in the database.
+If the max-events is `0`, all events of that severity will be stored in the database and the field `max-events` will be removed from `CONFIG_DB`.
+The system will remove the oldest events of each severity every 1 hour.

+The namespace is an option for multi ASIC platforms only.

+Eg. the following command configures maximum of `notice` events to 10240.

+`config asic-sdk-health-event max-event notice 10240`

+The following error message will be shown if a customer configures it on a platform that does not support it.

+`ASIC/SDK health event is not supported on the platform`

+The following error message will be shown if a customer suppresses a severity which is not supported on the platform.

+`Suppressing ASIC/SDK health {severity} event is not supported on the platform`

 ##### Display the ASIC/SDK health events

 Command `show asic-sdk-health-event received [<--namespace|-n> <namespace>]` is introduced to display the ASIC/SDK health events as a table.